Search

 Reliable Event Logging Protocol (RELP) is a networking protocol for data and message logging over the TCP network.
 It ensures reliable delivery of event messages and you can use it in environments that do not tolerate any message loss.

-You can use the logging RHEL system role to configure logging in RHEL systems that are logged on a local machine and can transfer logs to the remote logging system with RELP by running an Ansible playbook.
+You can use the logging RHEL system role to configure a transfer of log messages stored locally to the remote logging system with RELP.

 This procedure configures RELP on all hosts in the clients group in the Ansible inventory.
 The RELP configuration uses Transport Layer Security (TLS) to encrypt the message transmission for secure transfer of logs over the network.